iagox86/dnscat2/README.md

 The client - which is typically run on a system after compromising it - is designed to be simple, stable, and portable.
-It's written in C and has as few library dependencies as possible, and compiles/runs natively on Linux, Windows, Cygwin, and FreeBSD (and presumably Mac OS X as well, but I haven't had the chance to test OS X support).
+It's written in C and has as few library dependencies as possible, and compiles/runs natively on Linux, Windows, Cygwin, FreeBSD, and Mac OS X.

 The client is given the domain name on the commandline, for example: